HL7NZ/hpi/input/pagecontent/Guidance.md

 * Steps involved for a Health Provider adding a new employee (NR) record to the HPI
   * *Note: When adding an NR record to the HPI best practice requires a PractitionerRole to be created for that record*
-  * The user searches the HPI for the employee.
+  * The user searches the HPI for the employee [Search Practitioner](/searchPractitioner.html)
   * If a practitioner resource is found, then an update of that practitioner resource is required *(Update method TBC)*
   * If not found, the user provides the employee details to be added to the HPI:
     * Name, birthdate, gender and ethnicity (mandatory)